-The red team have just launched the brand new AMD Ryzen 2 Pinnacle Ridge processors.
+The AMD Ryzen 2 Pinnacle Ridge processors are here.
 These second-gen Ryzen chips are an improvement over the initial Zen CPUs in pretty much every way.
 They’re faster, the top chip’s more affordable, and they’ve got gaming performance that makes it very difficult to justify picking an Intel CPU for your new rig build.

 Want to see how the current crop stack up?
 Check out our pick of the best CPUs for gaming.